AGSweeney/EIP_GROUND_TRUTH/README.md

 ## License

+### Project Code
+This project's own code (main application, Web UI, Modbus TCP, MPU6050 driver, OTA manager, system configuration, etc.) is licensed under the MIT License.
+See individual source files for copyright attribution.

+### OpENer EtherNet/IP Stack
 This project uses the OpENer EtherNet/IP stack, which is licensed under an adapted BSD-style license.
-See the OpENer license file for details.
+The OpENer license file is included in `components/opener/LICENSE.txt` and must be preserved in all distributions.

+All OpENer source files retain their original copyright notices:
+- Copyright (c) 2009, Rockwell Automation, Inc.
+- Modifications by Adam G. Sweeney <agsweeney@gmail.com> are clearly marked

+### lwIP Network Stack
+This project includes a modified version of lwIP from ESP-IDF v5.5.1.
+The lwIP modifications are clearly marked with attribution.
+Original lwIP license terms apply.

 **Note**: EtherNet/IP™ is a trademark of ODVA, Inc.